 I’m not quite ready to retire to a rocking chair in front of the general store, bending the ear of hapless passers-by: Yessir, it was rough back in them early homeschoolin’ days . . .
 But still, it’s fun to off-handedly mention that when we decided to take our third-grader and first-grader out of public

-Chasing Jupiter, pills by Rachel Coker.
-Zondervan, buy viagra 2012, 221 pages.
+Chasing Jupiter, by Rachel Coker.
+Zondervan, 2012, 221 pages.
 Age/interest level: 12-up.
 Our story begins in small-town Georgia, 1969—but 16-year-old Scarlett’s world seems even smaller than the town.
-Since her rebellious older sister Juli is sneaking out at all hours, so much responsibility falls on Scarlett that there’s no time for friends
+Since her rebellious older sister Juli is sneaking out at all hours, so much responsibility falls on Scarlett that there’s no time for friends or extra-curricular activities.

 While we are awaiting a post by Dr. Gene Veith later in the week, I thought it would be fun to ask some of our readers this question.
 I am a mom on the cusp of homeschooling.
 We’re officially starting Kindergarten in the fall with my oldest, and my mind is filled with questions….How do